LoiseMwarangu/image-gallery/README.md

 ./start.sh

 ##Administration details
-admin name:, admin password:
+admin name:LoiseMwarangu, admin password:123456qwerty

 ###User Stories
-View different photos that interest me.
+View different photos.
 Click on a single photo to expand it and also view the details of the photo.
 The photo details must appear on a modal within the same route as the main page.
-Search for different categories of photos. (ie. Travel, Food) Copy a link to the photo to share with my friends.
+Search for different categories of photos.
+Copy a link to the photo to share with my friends.
 View photos based on the location they were taken.
 ###Behavior Driven Development